 - 1 yard each of TWO decorative 1½” ribbons; we originally used 1½” ribbons by French General and Anna Maria Horner – both from Renaissance Ribbons

-- ⅓ yard of 44″+ wide silk dupioni or similar for the bag’s top section and lining; we used Silk Dupioni in Cantelope for the Floral bag and Silk Dupioni in Salmon for the Fauna bag – Fabric.com has a lovely selection of silk dupioni online from which to choose
+- ⅓ yard of 44″+ wide silk dupioni or similar for the bag’s top section and Lining; we originally used Silk Dupioni in Cantelope for the Floral bag and Silk Dupioni in Salmon for the Fauna bag

-- ¼ yard of 44″+ wide faux suede or similar for the bag’s bottom section; we used Faux Suede in Chocolate for the Floral bag and Faux Suede in Wine for the Fauna bag; Fabric.com also has a nice selection of Faux Suede online from which to choose
+- ¼ yard of 44″+ wide faux suede or similar for the bag’s bottom section; we originally used Faux Suede in Chocolate for the Floral bag and Faux Suede in Wine for the Fauna bag

 - ⅓ yard of 45″+ wide medium-weight interfacing; we used Pellon Décor Bond